philschmid/open-webui-sagemaker-example/README.md

 This project is licensed under the Apache 2.0 License - see the [LICENSE](LICENSE) file for details.

 ## Alternatives

+### Running Open WebUI and Pipelines Locally with Docker

 If you prefer to run the Open WebUI and Pipelines seperatly locally, you can use the following commands: